mssola/conventions/files/warnings.md

 **-std**: try to use the most recent version of ISO C and ISO C++ depending on your compiler requirements.
-Usually compiler developers provide a site in which you can check what's the status of the implementation of multiple versions of ISO standards:
+Usually compiler developers provide a site in which you can check what's the status of the implementation of the different ISO standard versions:

 - **Clang**: [C++11, C++14, C++1z](http://clang.llvm.org/cxx_status.html).
 - **GCC**: [C++11](https://gcc.gnu.org/projects/cxx0x.html),